RichardAth/Projects/BigIntCalculator/readme.txt

 Additionally, the option to use YAFU (Yet Another Factorisation Utility) instead of Msieve or the built-in ECM and SIQS has been added.
-The conclusion is that for numbers up to about 95 digits YAFU is generally significantly faster, but for larger numbers it relies on ggnfs which I have not got to work.
+The conclusion is that for numbers up to about 95 digits YAFU is generally significantly faster, but for larger numbers it relies on ggnfs.

 At all stages a factor list is maintained that contains all known factors, whether prime or not, that have not yet been split into smaller factors.
 Initially the